surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Calculate column with Pivot Offset

-For Instance,to view the ordervalue sum and average w.r.t each station code, then apply pivot to stationcosmonth.
+>For Instance, to view the order-value sum and average w.r.t each station code, then apply pivot to station-code and run the report.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/cfd94b0b9fe7b31888a3c426882590bae7914fc4/images/pivot_offset.png)